HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 - **Go to My Projects:** Select this link in the top-right corner to access the full Web Content Management interface for comprehensive project management.

 !!! note
-    - Users must have at least Editor level access for WCM services to view and manage projects in this widget.
+    - Users must have at least Editor level access for WCM REST Service under Virtual Resources to view and manage projects in this widget.
 For more information, see [Web Content Manager REST service](../../manage_content/wcm_development/wcm_rest/wcm_rest_starting.md).

 ## Recent content and project